i-rinat/reiserfs-defrag/README.md

  * (g4) program should be able to do incremental (fast) defragmentation;
  * (g5) program should be able to move selected files to beginning of partition.

-Goals g1 through g4 are considered done. g5 is on agenda.
+Goals g1 through g5 are now (v0.2.1) considered done.

 Build and install
 =================
-You'll need cmake.
-Build:
+(You'll need cmake.)
+To build:

 * `mkdir build && cd build`
-* `CXXFLAGS="-Wall -O2" cmake ..`
+* `cmake -DCMAKE_BUILD_TYPE=Release ..`
 * `make`

 Note two dots in cmake parameters.
 They are point to directory with sources and those dots are required.

-And you definitely will want to do a debug build.
-At least until I find a way to do assertions in release builds too.
+To install, run as root:

+* `make install`

-There is no install as no need of.
-Executable binary named `rfsd` appears in build directory.
-It expects path to device or fs image.
-There is some other options available, usage and man page on their way.
+That will place `reiserfs-defrag` binary to ${PREFIX}/sbin.
+It expects path to device or filesystem image.
+There are some other options available, see usage (--help) for details.

 Copying
 =======